 |Photojournalist: • David Bulit|

 Co-Nita Manor, also known as the Coleman-Brunson House, was built circa 1909 in the Neo-Classical Revival style by Dr. Solon Lycurgus Coleman.
-His father was Solon Lycurgus Coleman Sr. who served in the Confederate Army as a physician and was severely wounded at the Battle of Fredericksburg in 1862.
-He never knew his father as he had died four months prior to his birth.
-His uncle was Major Thomas K. Coleman who was killed at the Battle of Chickamauga in 1863.
-In 1896, Dr. Solon Lycurgus Coleman Jr. became the first graduate of the new pharmacy program at Auburn University.
+His father, Solon Lycurgus Coleman Sr., served in the Confederate Army, enlisting as a Private in Company D, 4th Alabama Infantry.
+During the Battle of Fredericksburg, he was severely wounded in the right leg.
+His brother was Major Thomas K. Coleman who was killed at the Battle of Chickamauga in 1863.

 He returned to service in late-1864 and was made purchasing agent for the Division Hospital in 1865.
 The 4th Alabama Infantry Regiment was organized in Georgia in May 1861 and fought until Robert E. Lee surrendered it at Appomattox Court House in Virginia in 1865.